thunderrabbit/barefoot_rob/content/quests/walk-to-niigata/2021/02/23support-for-walk-for-suicide-prevention.md

 ---
-title: "Support for walk for suicide prevention"
+title: "Barefoot across Japan for suicide prevention"
 tags: [ "niigata", "quest", "updates", "walking", "barefoot", "book" ]
 categories: [ "quests" ]
 author: Rob Nugen
 draft: false
-aliases: [ ]
+aliases: [
+    "/quests/walk-to-niigata/2021/02/23support-for-walk-for-suicide-prevention/",
+    ]
 date: 2021-02-22T12:02:45+09:00
 ---

+I am planning to walk barefoot coast to coast (the short direction) across Japan's main island.

+It's a personal challenge as well as raising awareness for self care / suicide prevention.
+Also hopefully encouragement for you to keep pushing your limits!

 I am using GoGetFunding to help raise money for the walk, with proceeds going to [Tokyo English Life line (TELL)](https://telljp.com/).